Loopring/protocols/docs/fee-design.md

     function calculateFees(Order order, bytes customFeeData) public returns Payment[] {
-        // Buy default, does not pay any fees for this order.
+        // By default, does not pay any fees for this order.
         // Should not mess with paying fees in fillAmountB or fillAmountS to ensure the original rate
 	// is kept intact (to support fixed units)
 	// Should also simply disregard all margin so it gets all tokens at the expected ratio.